Importance of Shot Noise in the Search for an Isotropic Stochastic Gravitational-Wave Background with Next Generation Detectors: BNS Foreground

 \subsection{Simulation Results}

-With \ac{BNS} lists generated, we utilize Eq.~\eqref{eq: summation} to compute the corresponding $\Omega_\mathrm{BNS}(f)$ for each realization.
+With \ac{BNS} lists generated, we utilize Eq.~\eqref{eq: summation} to compute the corresponding $\Omega_\mathrm{BNS}(f)$ for each realization, where we uese the \texttt{Bilby}~\cite{Bilby} package to inject frequency domain waveform assuming \textsc{IMRPhenomXAS}~\cite{IMRXAS} waveform model, which includes only the dominant quadrupole mode.
+As pointed out by Ref.~\cite{popstock}, incorporating higher-order modes in the waveform has a negligible effect on the resulting $\Omega_\mathrm{gw}(f)$.
+We therefore do not consider the effect of higher-order modes in this work, and leave a more detailed investigation involving multiple waveform models to future studies.
 We present the results in Fig.~\ref{fig: BNS_Omega_all}, where each gray curve represents the computed $\Omega_\mathrm{BNS}(f)$ of a particular realization.
 Notably, several curves significantly deviate from the bulk distribution, exhibiting considerably higher energy densities.
 We highlight the three most prominent realizations using red, green and blue curves and indicate the redshift values of the nearest events in these particular cases.
 These realizations demonstrate that the resulting $\Omega_\mathrm{BNS}(f)$ can be dominated by nearby, exceptionally loud events, which is also known as the \textit{shot noise}.
 While shot noise has been extensively explored in the context of the \ac{SGWB} anisotropy in many studies, for instance, Ref.~\cite{Jenkins:2019nks, Jenkins:2019uzp, Alonso:2020mva, Yang:2023eqi}, its impact on the search for an isotropic \ac{SGWB} has yet to be thoroughly investigated.
 Although Ref.~\cite{Meacher:2014aca} addresses shot noise effects on the broadband estimator of $\Omega_\mathrm{CBC}(f_\mathrm{ ref})$ at a reference frequency, it does not consider its implications for the narrowband estimator of $\Omega_\mathrm{CBC}(f)$.

 In Fig.~\ref{fig: Deviation_all}, we illustrate the deviation of each calculated $\Omega_\mathrm{BNS}(f)$ from the mean $\Omega_\mathrm{BNS}(f)$ computed across all 200 realizations.
 Specifically, the deviation for the $i$th realization is defined as